 You can’t miss this central square, the city center of Frankfurt, when you go.
 You’ll notice the German-inspired architecture and historic buildings that have since been rebuilt since the bombing of WWII.
 The facades almost seemed fake, but it’s just because they were a replication of past facades.
 On the ground, in the middle of the square, you’ll see a plaque commemorating all of the books burned during World War II.
 It’s somewhat wild standing somewhere with so much recent and horrible history and seeing how it’s all been rebuilt for the new generations.

 This square is where coronations, Christmas markets, and many different fairs occur.
 While I was there, they were all set up for a mini-Oktoberfest celebration and had different stands selling all types of different beers, mulled wines, and pretzels!

 To get more history of this area, try this walking tour!

 2. Frankfurt’s Bahnhofsviertel or Red Light District

 Walking through this neighborhood was fascinating to me because of the grunge mixed with the modern hipster vibes.
-Prostitution is legal in Frankfurt and in all of Germany in fact.
+Prostitution is legal in Frankfurt and in all of Germany, in fact.
 So, in the Red Light District, you’ll find many sex shops, strip clubs, and brothels.
 I actually saw many men in suits taking a break from what looked like their jobs to go into brothels.
 Talk about a trip!

 The Main River runs right through Frankfurt and slightly divides the city between old and new.
-If you walk along the shaded promenade next to the water, you’ll be exposed to some wonderful views of the entire city.
+If you walk along the shaded promenade next to the water, you’ll be exposed to some beautiful views of the entire city.